andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Note:

-Not only were there core aspects lacking.
-I uncovered problems with what _had_ stuck from the design efforts too.
-These proved far more hard to resolve.
+Not only were there some overview (summarising and orientaton) aspects lacking, I uncovered problems with what _had_ stuck from the design efforts too.
+These proved far harder to resolve.

-As I investigated, I slowly uncovered a few core tenents which had embedded themselves in the minds of everyone on the project.
+As I investigated, I slowly uncovered a few core beliefs which had embedded themselves in the minds of everyone on the project.

 The most prevalent was a oft-repeated phrase that "a case is a case (is a case)".

-This had been interpreted to mean there should be a single representation of a case that made its way through the criminal justice system.
+This had been interpreted to mean there should be a single representation of a case, manifest as a single model, that made its way through the criminal justice system.

 It had also been decided that this Case representation be handled via a single "Case" microservice / datastore.